CoffeRobot/fato/README.md

 catkin_make
 ```

+Cmake custom flags:

+The tracker defines some global variables used during compilation:
+- TRACKER_WITH_GPU: set it to true if you want to compile the tracker using GPUs.
+- CUSTON_OPENCV_PATH: since the gpu tracker uses some function defined in opencv you need to point to you local installation of OpenCV compiled with WITH_GPU enabled.
+The standard opencv installation does not come with that enabled.
+- TRACKER_VERBOSE_LOGGING: flag used for debugging purposes.
+The tracker prints and save more information during the intermediate steps.

 ## Cameras

 The tracker support many cameras, each camera has a different launch file where the input to the tracker can be configured.